Book cover

 }

-Thus, the developers of this IDE decided to move averageAmongMedians to a class called ArrayUtil, whose purpose is exactly to provide general functions for array manipulation.
-Thus, it is a class more related to the service provided by averageAmongMedians.
+Therefore, the developers of this system decided to move averageAmongMedians to a class called ArrayUtil, whose purpose is to provide general functions for array manipulation.
+Thus, this class is more related to the service provided by averageAmongMedians.
+After the Move Method, the existing calls to averageAmongMedians should be updated, as shown in the following figure.

 Updating static method calls after a Move Method. averageAmongMedians was moved from PlatformTestUtil to ArrayUtil.